WhitmanCS370/sp24-lab12/README.md

     python3 cursor_const.py 50 logfile

 * This version should not crash.
 But can you see 50 lines of text?
 Why or why not?
+We cannot see 50 lines of text since the window size isn't set up correctly.

 ### Section 3: Moving
 Run